8/11/2025

 Starting from the idea that artists sometimes intentionally introduce an error, rupture, or pause into their own process, the lecture examines how such acts can be understood not as destructive, but as openings: towards new ways of listening, creating, and existing within the normative systems of artistic production.

-Through personal performative examples, historical references, and theoretical reflections, the lecture maps possible forms of artistic sabotage. against form, against expectation, against one’s own skill.
+Through personal performative examples, historical references, and theoretical reflections, the lecture maps possible forms of artistic sabotage - against form, against expectation, against one’s own skill.
 What happens when a performer consciously destabilises their own work?

-Ivar Roban Križić (HR)
+Ivar Roban Križić (HR/AT)

 Supported by